Table of Contents Contents

 The rate you pay on PST when purchasing a vehicle at a dealership depends on the overall cost of the vehicle.
 This doesn’t matter whether the vehicle is new or used, but it must be considered a passenger vehicle.
 Keep in mind, though, that while the PST on a vehicle fluctuates, the GST rate is standard for all vehicles and is only 5%.
 However, if you have a trade-in as well when you’re purchasing, you only pay PST and GST tax on the difference between the full value of the vehicle and the trade-in value, meaning that you would end up paying less PST.

 When it comes to private sales in Canada, you make the PST payment when you register the vehicle with ICBC.
 However, how the rate is calculated is a little bit different.
-The amount you pay in PST is based on the wholesale value of the vehicle or the sales price; it just depends on which price is greater.
+The amount you pay in PST is based on either the purchase price of the vehicle or the wholesale value; it just depends on which price is greater.
 This is a fairly new change, though, and its purpose is to prevent buyers from putting in a low purchase price to avoid paying PST tax.

 Taxes Based on Car Type in BC